 Pattern: A guiding process launching the correct sub-processes in the right order.

-An Orchestrator is a Process whose sole purpose is to initiate other processes using Boomerang, and to do so in the correct order.
+An Orchestrator is a Process whose sole purpose is to initiate other processes using Subagent, and to do so in the correct order.
 It acts as a conductor, calling out which Process File should run next.
 It may use a State Machine to keep track of what’s been completed and what comes next.

 💾 Cross-Context Memory